xerno/PHP-in-MySQL/README.md

 # PHP functions in MySQL

 Make your apps clearer for reading.
 Use functions you know from PHP in your MySQL queries.
-Learn differencies and how MySQL works
+Learn differencies and how MySQL works.

 ## Install
 Installation is really simple.
 Every MySQL function and procedure is stored in database.
 So you must include to it only.
 And it is.
 Every function you can install separately.